Omsapkar/Omsapkar/README.md

 - 👋 Hi, I’m @Omsapkar
-- 👀 I’m interested in web development
+- 👀 I’m interested in Data Analysis and Artificial Intelligence
 - 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on Web development
+- 💞️ I’m looking to collaborate on Artificial Intelligence
 - 📫 How to reach me on Gmail: Omsapkar17@gmail.com

 <!---